Reception - Czechia

 The state integration programme in the area of acquiring knowledge of the Czech language is implemented by the Ministry in cooperation with the Ministry of Education, Youth and Sports in the form of a free language course.

-Czech legislation does not allow for the seizure of assets to contribute to the costs of material reception conditions.
-Persons having sufficient means (funds that exceed the minimum standard of living) may be charged for accommodation and asked to cover food costs, if they stay at the reception facility managed by the Refugee Facilities Administration.
+Legislation does not allow assets to be seized to contribute to the costs of material reception conditions.
+People with sufficient means (funds that exceed the minimum standard of living) may be charged for accommodation and asked to cover food costs if they stay at the reception facility managed by the Refugee Facilities Administration.
+The minimum subsistence level is regulated by law.

 An applicant’s entitlement to reception ends when their application for international protection is either:

-• Rejected after a final decision (the applicant is then required to leave the country).
+• Rejected after a final decision (the applicant is then required to leave the country);

-• The applicant withdraws the application or abandons the procedure.
+• The applicant withdraws the application or abandons the procedure;

-• The applicant is granted asylum or subsidiary protection, at which point they transition to an integration phase.
+• The applicant is granted asylum or subsidiary protection, at which point they transition to an integration phase;